Corgi border collie miniature pinscher on a snowy hike with Stella's Solutions freeze-dried raw food for dogs skin & coat immune boost

 • Use a leash or collar light to help your dog be more visible to drivers—super helpful when it's dark and there are snowbanks.

-• Winter weather can aggravate arthritis, so if your dog has joint pain modify your walk routine accordingly.
+• Winter weather can aggravate arthritis, so if your dog has joint pain modify your walk routine accordingly or consider adding a supplement like Stella’s Solutions Hip & Joint Support to their wintertime meals for extra support.

 • Use conditioner when bathing your dog to replace essential oils removed by shampooing.
 This helps avoid dry, flaky winter skin.